Food Storage Secrets You Need To Know

 Buy One And Try It

-Before you buy several buckets, buy one ready-to-eat bucket and do a taste test with them at home.
-Go back and buy more if you or your family would enjoy eating them.
-Remember, if you won’t eat that stuff today, will you eat it next year?
+Before you buy several buckets in bulk, buy one ready-to-eat bucket and taste-test it at home.
+Then, if you or your family enjoys them, go back and buy more.
+Remember, if you don’t eat that stuff today, will you eat it next year?

 Buy a few packages of those ready-to-eat bags where you only add hot water and see if you will like eating them for days or weeks.
 Please test them before you buy a LOT of them.